-CCSS is at a critical juncture.
-Organizationally, CCSS is challenged with shifting to a digital world, where our teachers communicate and collaborate in a virtual space.
+CCSS is shifting to meet the challenge of a dynamic and digitally connected membership.
 Increasing membership and extending our professional support beyond conferences requires the organization to reconsider how today’s social studies teachers access professional development.
 By increasing visibility and inserting the organization into the conversation in every corner of the state, CCSS has the opportunity to drive the conversation around social studies education.
+My work on the executive committee has supported our visibility through the development of a branding kit that will enhance the organization's opportunity for recognition as a leader in the field.
 I challenge board members to consider how CCSS might better connect with social studies educators, promoting policy, content, and pedagogy, through new partnerships and online platforms.
 History might be old, but CCSS needs to be current to be relevant.

 I plan to continue working with fellow board members to infuse our membership with younger teachers, to consider how we can support inclusivity and diversity within our board and our profession, and to deepen our commitment to social justice in the curriculum and in the classroom.